15-472/s72/README.md

 They include the following *environment*-specific properties:
  - <code>"radiance":<var>T</var></code> -- (required) -- cube map texture giving radiance (in watts per steradian per square meter in each spectral band) incoming from the environment.

+The lighting from an *Environment* object applies to all objects in the scene.

+NOTE: Given an environment cubemap named `cubemap.png`, implementations reading or writing associated cubemaps should use filenames `cubemap.1.png` ... `cubemap.N.png` for pre-convolved GGX specular mipmap levels 1..N (with level 0 as the original image) and `cubemap.lambertian.png` for the pre-convolved lambertian cubemap.

+NOTE: It is recommended that s72 files not include non-uniform scales in the transformation of *Environment*s.
+Implementations may choose to approximate non-uniform scales by a uniform scale with the same volume change.
+(Given that environments are distant, this effectively just ignores the scale entirely.)

 ### *Light* Objects
 *Light* objects specify light sources used to illuminate (and shadow) the scene: